twilio/audioswitch/README.md

 ```
 **Note:** The `stop()` function will call `deactivate()` before closing AudioDeviceSelector resources.

+## Reference Application

+Check out the [Twilio Video App](https://github.com/twilio/twilio-video-app-android) as an example of an app that uses this library.

 ## License

 Apache 2.0 license.
 See [LICENSE.txt](LICENSE.txt) for details.